RomainGuimbal/SurfacePsycho/README.md

 # SurfacePsycho
 Blender addon for product design surfacing.
 Actively devlopped since may 2023, currently in a alpha state, it brings **.STEP import and export** as well as a **non-destructive NURBS workflow** to Blender.
-The long term goal is a full class A surfacing tool accessible by anyone.
+The long term goal is a full class A surface modeling tool accessible by anyone.

 More info [>>> HERE <<<](https://romainguimbal.github.io/sp-donation/sp-donation.html)